IBM/power-up/docs/Appendix-J.rst

     $ pup software --prep paie52

-Preparation is interactive.
+Preparation is interactive and may be rerun if needed.
 Respond to the prompts as appropriate for your environment.
 Note that the EPEL, Cuda, dependencies and Anaconda repositories can be replicated from the public web sites or from alternate sites accessible on your intranet environment or from local disk (ie from a mounted USB drive).
 Most other files come from the local file system except for the Anaconda package which can be downloaded from the public internet during the preparation step.

 **Dependent software packages**
 The PowerAI Enterprise software is dependent on additional open source software that is not shipped with PowerAI Enterprise.